WBBSE Chapter 6 Rock And Soil Topic A Rock Long Question And Answers

 - Sandstone or claystone is used in the construction of buildings.

-Chapter 6 Topic A Rock Short Answer Type Questions
+WBBSE Chapter 6 Rock And Soil Topic A Rock Short Question And Answers

 Question 1.
 What type of rocks are the sharp-edged stones found on a railway track?